 - to establish tribunals and other public institutions to ensure the effective protection of women against discrimination; and

-- To ensure elimination of all acts of discrimination against women by persons, organizations or enterprises.”
+- To ensure the elimination of all acts of discrimination against women by persons, organizations or enterprises.”

 All this sounds good and leaves one wondering why we haven’t joined in.
 It is because of the following sentence: